Ray Winstone: 1990–2003

+2004–2012

 At this time, Winstone set up Size 9 and Flicks production companies with his longtime agent Michael Wiggs.
-The first effort was She's Gone in which he plays a businessman whose young daughter disappears in Istanbul (filming was held up by unrest in the Middle East).
-He followed it up with Jerusalem in which he played poet and visionary William Blake.

-Winstone made his action film debut in King Arthur, starring Clive Owen, directed by Antoine Fuqua, and produced by Jerry Bruckheimer.
-Fuqua lauded his performance proclaiming he was "the British De Niro".
+The first effort was She's Gone, in which he plays a businessman whose young daughter disappears in Istanbul (filming was held up by unrest in the Middle East).
+He followed it up with Jerusalem, in which he played poet and visionary William Blake.
+Winstone made his action-film debut in King Arthur (2004), starring Clive Owen, directed by Antoine Fuqua, and produced by Jerry Bruckheimer.
+Fuqua lauded his performance, proclaiming he was "the British De Niro".
 Winstone provided the voice of Soldier Sam in the screen version of The Magic Roundabout.
 In 2005, he appeared opposite Suranne Jones in ITV drama Vincent about a team of private detectives.
 He returned to the role in 2006 and was awarded an International Emmy.
 He also portrayed a 19th-century English policeman trying to tame the Australian outback in The Proposition.
 In 2006, American critic Roger Ebert described Winstone as "one of the best actors now at work in movies".

-A complete change of pace for Winstone was when he provided the voice for the cheeky-chappy Mr. Beaver in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, also in 2005.
+A complete change of pace for Winstone occurred when he provided the voice for the cheeky-chappy Mr. Beaver in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, also in 2005.
 Winstone appeared in Martin Scorsese's 2006 film The Departed as Mr. French, an enforcer to Jack Nicholson's Irish mob boss.
 Critic Roger Ebert singled out Winstone for praise among the ensemble cast of The Departed, writing that the actor "invests every line with the authority of God dictating to Moses".
 He provided motion capture movements and voice-over work for the title character in the Robert Zemeckis' film Beowulf.
 He then co-starred in Indiana Jones and the Kingdom of the Crystal Skull, which was released on 22 May 2008.
 He returned to television drama in The Changeling-inspired Compulsion, originally shown in May 2009.
+Since 2009, Winstone has fronted the advertising for betting firm Bet365.
+He also co-founded a sports-management business, Integral Sports Management, in 2020.